dtcenter/METplus/docs/Users_Guide/wrappers.rst

 data.
 Setting :term:`FCST_PCP_COMBINE_RUN` = True will process forecast data and setting :term:`OBS_PCP_COMBINE_RUN` = True will process observation data.

-PCPCombine wrapper can be configured to build a command for sum, add, subtract, and derive methods using :term:`FCST_PCP_COMBINE_METHOD` and/or :term:`OBS_PCP_COMBINE_METHOD`.
+PCPCombine wrapper can be configured to build a command for the sum, add, subtract, and derive methods using :term:`FCST_PCP_COMBINE_METHOD` and/or :term:`OBS_PCP_COMBINE_METHOD`.
 Each method executes logic to gather the desired input files to build the command based on specific examples.